bachiraoun/fullrmc/README.md

 * NumPy (lowest version tested is 1.7.1)
 * cython (lowest version tested is 0.21.1)
 * matplotlib (lowest version tested is 1.4)
-* pdbParser (lowest version tested is 0.1.2 - 0.1.3 is used starting from fullrmc 0.3.0 -
+* pdbparser (lowest version tested is 0.1.2 - 0.1.3 is used starting from fullrmc 0.3.0 -
   0.1.4 is used starting from fullrmc 1.0.0 - 0.1.5 is used starting from fullrmc 1.0.1)
 * pysimplelog (lowest version tested is 0.1.7 -  0.1.4 is used starting from fullrmc 1.2.0 )
 * pyrep (lowest version tested is 1.0.2 is used starting from fullrmc 2.0.0 - 1.0.3 is
   used starting from fullrmc 3.0.0 - 1.0.4 is used starting rom fullrmc 3.1.0)

 ##### Installation using pip:
 numpy and cython must be installed and updated manually.

 ```bash
 pip install -U "numpy>=1.7.1"